My friend Melissa recently called me in a panic, in the middle of the season finale of her favorite reality show.

 3. Give Yourself the Attention You Deserve

 Build time for fun into your daily routine.
 Find a stress release that works for you – walking, yoga, dance, or anything that makes you feel revitalized and calmer.
+This way, you’re less likely to find yourself turning to food as a stress reliever.

 4. Eat Regularly – and Mindfully